mw-orcl/Move_Improve/lab300/content.md

 - Laptop or desktop computer
 - Web browser
 - Account access to Oracle Cloud Infrastructure
-  - Provided to you if instructor-led training, otherwise use your account
 - You will need an account that allows you to create a VCN, up to two cores of compute, and up to three cores of Autonomous Database.

 ## Step 1 - Select your Cloud Region ##